MoejoMan/Cybersecurity-Suite/README.md

 # 🚦 SSHVigil SSH Brute-Force Analyzer

+**Purpose:** SSHVigil is a lightweight, focused SSH brute-force detection and analysis tool.
+It is designed for users who want a simple, production-ready solution for SSH security monitoring—without the complexity or overhead of full-stack monitoring systems like Kibana or Grafana.

+**How it fits:** SSHVigil is not a replacement for established tools like fail2ban or enterprise monitoring stacks.
+Instead, it enhances your existing setup by providing:
+- Out-of-the-box SSH brute-force detection and clear, actionable summaries
+- Easy integration with fail2ban (to improve its blocklists and detection, not to replace it)
+- A portable, dependency-free Python solution for environments where heavier tools are impractical

+**Upcoming:** Integration with other popular monitoring and alerting systems is planned for future releases.

 > **Version:** `1.1` &nbsp;|&nbsp; **Release Date:** February 10, 2026

 ---

 ## 🛡️ Overview
 SSHVigil is a robust SSH brute-force detection and analysis tool designed for reliability, security, and production use.
 It parses SSH logs, detects brute-force attempts, and exports blocklists for fail2ban/systemd integration.
+The fail2ban integration is meant to enhance fail2ban's detection/blocking by providing better blocklists and analytics, not to replace fail2ban itself.
+Future versions will add integration with other popular monitoring and alerting tools.

 ---

 ## ✨ Features
-- **Comprehensive SSH brute-force detection** (all common log patterns)
+- Focused SSH brute-force detection (all common log patterns)
-- **Defensive input validation & error handling**
+- Defensive input validation & error handling
-- **CSV blocklist export** with formula injection protection
+- CSV blocklist export (with formula injection protection)
-- **Configurable detection thresholds**
+- Configurable detection thresholds
-- **Dataclasses & enums for core models**
+- Dataclasses & enums for core models
-- **Version constant & `--version` CLI flag**
+- Version constant & `--version` CLI flag
-- **Production-ready deployment** (fail2ban/systemd)
+- Production-ready deployment (fail2ban/systemd integration)

 ---